tlvlp/shellingo/README.md

 ## Input paths

-By default, the app reads files in and under its parent directory, but it also takes an unrestricted number of arguments with paths to override the default path.
+By default, the app reads files in and under its parent directory, but it also takes an arbitrary number of arguments with paths to override the default path.
 - These arguments can contain either a parent folder to be traversed or an exact file path.
-- Folders will be traversed without a depth limit, but will only pick up shellingo files.
+- Folders will be traversed without a depth limit, and will only pick up shellingo files.

  ```shell
 ./shellingo mypath/my_parent_folder